Internet of things

 IoT brings highlights the concept that “cloud computing is not everything.”
 IoT will require onsite data processing; some data must be analyzed in real-time.
 This form of edge computing is essential when you need near-time results and when there isn’t time to send visual, speed, and location information to the cloud for instructions on what to do next.
 For example, if a dog runs out in front of your car, the application does not have the time for several round trips to the cloud.

 Services like iCloud have had a rough few years.
-Businesses are worried about how secure their data will be when using one of the many cloud-based services available.
-This is because of the iCloud data breach in 2014.
+Businesses are worried about how secure their data will be when using one of the many cloud-based services available, especially after the iCloud data breach in 2014.
 However, with the rise of cloud security solutions, many businesses are starting to see the benefits of cloud technology, as they no longer have to worry about their data security.

 The Internet is prone to latency, and we cannot fix it unless we shorten the links or change the speed of light.
 Connected cars require the capability to “think” and make decisions on the ground without additional hops to the cloud.

-Fog computing is a distributed computing infrastructure located between the edge of a network and the cloud.
+Fog computing is a distributed computing infrastructure between a network’s edge and the cloud.
 It is a distributed computing architecture designed to address the challenges of latency and bandwidth constraints introduced by traditional cloud computing.
-F fog computing decentralizes the computing process rather than relying on a single, centralized data center to store and process data.
+Fog computing decentralizes the computing process rather than relying on a single, centralized data center to store and process data.
 It enables data to be processed closer to the network’s edge.

 Security, confidentiality, and system reliability are research topics in the fog computing platform.
 Cloud computing will meet the needs of business communities with its lower cost based on a utility pricing model.
 In contrast, fog computing is expected to serve the emerging network paradigms that require faster processing with less delay and delay jitter.
 Fog computing will grow by supporting the emerging network paradigms that require faster processing with less delay and delay jitter.